Rod Preece

-Rodney John Charles Preece (August 15, 1939 – July 22, 2021) was an English-Canadian political philosopher and historian of animal rights and vegetarianism.
+Rodney John Charles Preece (15 August 1939 – 22 July 2021) was an English-Canadian political philosopher and historian of animal rights and vegetarianism.
 He was professor emeritus in the Department of Political Science at Wilfrid Laurier University.
-Preece authored and edited 19 books on topics including animal rights and welfare, vegetarianism, German politics, socialization in Europe, and political theory.
+Preece authored and edited 19 books on animal rights and welfare, vegetarianism, German politics, socialisation in Europe, and political theory.

 Biography

 Early life and education

-Rodney John Charles Preece was born on 15 August 1939, in Cheadle Hulme, England.
-He earned a B.A. in Philosophy and PhD in Political Science from the University of Leicester.
+Rodney John Charles Preece was born in Cheadle Hulme, England, on 15 August 1939.
+He earned a B.A. in philosophy and a PhD in political science from the University of Leicester.

-Career
+Academic career

-Preece went on to teach at the University of Surrey and University of Leicester.
-He moved to Canada in 1969, to lecture for a year at the University of Waterloo; he later accepted a full-time position at the university.
+Preece taught at the University of Surrey and the University of Leicester before moving to Canada in 1969 to lecture for one year at the University of Waterloo.
+He later accepted a full-time position at Waterloo.
 In 1973, he joined Wilfrid Laurier University.
 He was later Maurice Young Invited Research Scholar in the Centre for Applied Ethics at the University of British Columbia.

-At the start of his career, Preece's work focused on European politics, especially German politics, before moving on to political philosophy and ideology, particularly conservatism.
-Starting in the 1990s and for the remainder of his career, he focused entirely on animal rights and welfare.
+Preece's early work was on European politics, especially German politics.
+He later wrote on political philosophy and ideology, particularly conservatism.
+From the 1990s, his work focused on animal rights and animal welfare.

 Preece authored and edited 19 books.
-His book Animals and Nature: Cultural Myths, Cultural Realities, was short-listed for the Harold Adams Innis Prize, the Raymond Klibansky Prize for the best book in the humanities and named a Choice Distinguished Academic Title.
+His 1998 book Animals and Nature: Cultural Myths, Cultural Realities was shortlisted for the Harold Adams Innis Prize and the Raymond Klibansky Prize, and was named a Choice Outstanding Academic Book.

-Roles in advocacy organizations
+Advocacy roles

-Preece served on the board of directors of the Ontario Society for the Prevention of Cruelty to Animals and served on the executive boards for the Oxford Centre for Animal Ethics and the Campbell Centre for the Study of Animal Welfare, at the University of Guelph.
+Preece served on the board of directors of the Ontario Society for the Prevention of Cruelty to Animals and on the executive boards of the Oxford Centre for Animal Ethics and the Campbell Centre for the Study of Animal Welfare at the University of Guelph.
 He was also vice-president of the Canadian Federation of Humane Societies.

-Preece was also on the advisory board of the Christian Vegetarian Association.
+Preece was on the advisory board of the Christian Vegetarian Association.

 Personal life and death

 For many years, Preece owned an antique store in Waterloo, Ontario.
 He was married to Lorna Chamberlain, who predeceased him; they had two children.

-In 2013 Preece moved back to Cheadle Hulme after reuniting with his past girlfriend Janet Penny.
-He died there on July 22, 2021, at the age of 81.
+In 2013, Preece moved back to Cheadle Hulme after reuniting with Janet Penny, a former girlfriend.
+He died there on 22 July 2021, aged 81.